What to do if you can’t make your last car loan payment

 - It is important to budget for your next vehicle purchase and build an emergency fund to avoid future financial struggles.

-- Setting up automatic payments can help you on-time payments.
+- Setting up automatic payments helps ensure you make on-time payments.

-Late and skipped auto loan payments have the same consequences, regardless of whether that car payment is your first or last.
+Unfortunately, late and skipped auto loan payments have the same consequences regardless of whether that car payment is your first or last.
 Not being able to make your vehicle payments can mean repossession.
 But there are options to hold onto your vehicle and avoid repossession, even if it is the final payment.

 1. Request loan modification